TACC/Lmod/docs/source/170_hooks.rst

 Sites may wish to alter the behavior of Lmod to suit their needs.
 A good place to do this is the ``SitePackage.lua``.
-Anything in this file will automatically be loaded everytime the Lmod command  is run.
+Anything in this file will automatically be loaded every time the Lmod command  is run.
 This file can be used to provide common functions that can be used in a sites modulefiles.
 It is also a place where a site can implement their hook functions.